sassoftware/sas-studio-custom-steps/CAS – Convert Char to Varchar/README.md

 ## Description

-This step creates a copy of a table, and if the table has char variables with a length greater than 16, those variables are converted to varchar. o	The user can specify that the output table should be compressed and/or promoted o	The user can specify which columns of the output table should be indexed o	Existing output tables will be overwritten
+This step creates a copy of a table, and if the table has char variables with a length greater than 16, those variables are converted to varchar.
+*	The user can specify that the output table should be compressed and/or promoted
+*	The user can specify which columns of the output table should be indexed
+*	Existing output tables will be overwritten